 - Empowers teamwork across the business for team-based projects as individuals feel more appreciated by their peers

 There are plenty of benefits that will surface if peer-to-peer recognition is done correctly.
 Make sure it’s meaningful and ensure your team are recognising achievements or behaviours that are truly worthy of being recognised.
-People who are going above and beyond their everyday job roles to get something done or fix an urgent problem.
+Like people who are going above and beyond their everyday job roles to get something done or fix an urgent problem.

 Examples of Employee Recognition in Action